ball-worasan/EURO_AI/SETUP.md

 ## System Requirements

 - **OS:** Windows 10 / 11 (for MetaTrader5 support)
+  - macOS: fully supported for model development and inference, but note that the `MetaTrader5` package is Windows-only; use the MT5 terminal or remote Windows host for live trading.
 - **Python:** 3.11 (recommended; 3.10 also works; **avoid 3.14+**)
 - **RAM:** 8GB minimum (16GB+ recommended for model inference)
 - **GPU (optional):** NVIDIA GPU with CUDA compute capability 3.5+